The importance of powerful and accurate reporting on climate

 In the recent report of the State of the World’s Forests Report 2022, the Food and Agriculture Organization of the United Nations (FAO) sets out three pathways for doing that: halting deforestation; restoring degraded land, and expanding agroforestry and sustainably using forests and building green value chains.

 A big part of setting the pathway to restore forests is to communicate ethically about their state.
 Therefore it is important for journalists to break down barriers between scientists and the media to write about forests in a truthful way.

-This discussion is part of an online media seminar hosted by the Global Landscapes Forum and the Food and Agriculture Organization of the UN (FAO), Building a green, healthy and resilient future with forests, ahead of the XV World Forestry Congress.
+This discussion is part of an online media seminar hosted by the Global Landscapes Forum and the Food and FAO, Building a green, healthy and resilient future with forests, ahead of the XV World Forestry Congress.

 Shukman and Malgorzata elaborate upon the power media hold in reporting on forests and climate to diverse audiences.
 They highlight the urgency to shift to a transparent media that promotes: